ridhaalkhabaz/YTVidObjectDectector/README.md

 ## File structure:

 * **Data**: Our data is from a youtube video that is located in the /videos folder.
 We use roboflow and some python scripts, like YTVidTFrame.py to create frames.
+* 		We could not upload the resulting data set because it is too big for git hub.

 * **Model** In YOLOv4_Training_and_Creating.ipynb, we create and train our YOLOv4 model.
 In addition, we test it against multiple images.
+* 	This takes at least 6 hours to run.